-Both Samsung Q90R and LG OLED C9 is the high-end TVs in 2019.
+Both the Samsung Q90R and the LG OLED C9 are high-end TVs for 2019.
 The Q90R is the top model of the Samsung’s 2019 4 HDR QLED TV Lineup.
 Meanwhile, the OLED C9 is a part of LG’s 2019 OLED TV lineup and it sits between the OLED E9 and B9 Series.
 In the market, both of them are available in 3 screen sizes options.
 The Q90R comes in 65 inches model (QN65Q90R), 75 inches model (QN75Q90R), and 82 inches model (QN82Q90R), while the OLED C9 comes in 55 inches model (OLED55C9PUA), 65 inches model (OLED65C9PUA), and 77 Inches model (OLED77C9PUA).
 With the same screen sizes (QN65Q90R vs OLED65C9), the Q90R is sold hundreds of dollar more expensive then the OLED C9.
 But for their bigger screen (QN75Q90R vs OLED77C9), the OLED C9 is sold more than a thousand dollar more expensive than the Q90R, but it has 2 inches bigger screen.
 So, which is a better choice between them?

 Short Review of Samsung Q90R (QN65Q90R, QN75Q90R, QN82Q90R)